Monitor memory usage before enabling memory-based recycle triggers.

 Recommended: 0 (Disabled)

-Why it matters: Automatic recycling can unexpectedly interrupt client operations or cause metadata reloads, especially during critical WSUS scans.
+Automatic recycling can unexpectedly interrupt client operations or cause metadata reloads, especially during critical WSUS scans.
 Disabling it increases stability, provided memory and CPU are properly monitored.